Jeremy Clarkson makes light of Eddie Izzard’s pronouns at ITV event

 Comedian Izzard requested to be referred to with “she/her” pronouns in 2020

-Jeremy Clarkson made a mockery of Eddie Izzard’s pronouns while promoting the new season of Who Wants to be a Millionaire.
+Jeremy Clarkson mocked Eddie Izzard’s preferred pronouns while promoting the new season of Who Wants to be a Millionaire.

 At the ITV Entertainment Schedule Launch in London on Tuesday (30 August), Clarkson was asked by host Joel Dommett who would be appearing in the upcoming series.